 But how do you choose the right search firm for your organization?
 Contact us for a copy.

-Check out our industry-leading resources to see why Cowen Partners is a 5-star retained executive search firm in Seattle, New York City, Chicago, Dallas, Los Angeles, and beyond:
+Check out our industry-leading resources to see why Cowen Partners is one of the best retained executive search firms in Seattle, New York City, Chicago, Dallas, Los Angeles, and beyond: